P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Introduction

 This paper introduces a new class of formulations for encoding disjunctive constraints in a MIP framework, which we term \textit{$P$-split formulations}.
-The $P$-split formulations lie in-between the big-M and convex hull in terms of relaxation strength and attempt to combine the best of both worlds: a tight, yet computationally light, formulation.
+The $P$-split formulations lie between the big-M and convex hull in terms of relaxation strength and attempt to combine the best of both worlds: a tight, yet computationally light, formulation.
 The main idea behind the $P$-split formulations is to perform a lifting transformation, partitioning the constraints of each disjunct to both linearize the disjunction and reduce the number of variables in the disjunction.
 Forming the convex hull of the resulting linear disjunctions results in a smaller problem, while retaining some key features of the convex hull.
-We call the formulations $P$-split, since the constraints are split into $P$ parts.
-Efficient convex hull formulations have been actively researched \cite{balas1988convex,conforti2008compact,jeroslow1988simplification,sawaya2007computational,trespalacios2015algorithmic,vielma2019small,vielma2011modeling,vielma2010mixed}, and several techniques for deriving the convex hull of MIPs have been presented \cite{balas1985disjunctive,lasserre2001explicit,lovasz1991cones,ruiz2012hierarchy,sherali1990hierarchy}.
+We call the formulations $P$-split, since the constraints are `split' into $P$ parts.
+Efficient convex hull formulations have been actively researched \cite{balas1988convex,bernal2024convex,conforti2008compact,jeroslow1988simplification,sawaya2007computational,trespalacios2015algorithmic,vielma2019small,vielma2011modeling,vielma2010mixed}, and several techniques for deriving the convex hull of MIPs have been presented \cite{balas1985disjunctive,lasserre2001explicit,lovasz1991cones,ruiz2012hierarchy,sherali1990hierarchy}.
 The motivation behind the $P$-split formulations is different: the goal is not to obtain a formulation whose continuous relaxation forms the convex hull of the disjunction.
 Instead, the $P$-split formulations provide a straightforward framework for generating a class of formulations whose relaxations approximate the convex hull (for a general class of disjunctive constraints) using a smaller, computationally more tractable, problem formulation.
 A hierarchy of $P$-split formulations can be obtained by adjusting $P$, where larger $P$ values result in stronger relaxations at the cost of increased problem size.
-Our computational results show that the $P$-split formulations can offer a significant advantage over both the big-M and convex hull formulations.
-For some test problems, a $P$-split formulation is solved by exploring a similar number of nodes as the convex hull, while reducing the solution times by an order of magnitude compared to the convex hull.
+Our computational results show that intermediate $P$-split formulations can offer a significant advantage over both the big-M and convex hull formulations.
+The $P$-split formulations are particularly well-suited for problems with many variables in the constraints of each disjunct, but with only a few constraints per disjunct.
+Problems with such a structure include, \eg machine learning applications such as clustering \cite{maimon2005data,papageorgiou2018pseudo} and optimizing over trained neural networks \cite{haddad2022verification,huchette2023deep,papalexopoulos2021constrained,patel2022neur2sp}.